Effective Electromagnetic Wave Properties of Disordered Stealthy Hyperuniform Layered Media Beyond the Quasistatic Regime: Theory

 The general nonlocal strong-contrast expansion is a series expansion of the linear fractional form of the tensor $\fn{\tens{\varepsilon}_e}{\vect{k}_q}$, given as

 where $p(\neq q)$ indicates the polarized phase, $\tens{L}^{(q)}_p$ is the expansion parameter defined as

-and $\fn{\tens{\mathcal{A}}_n^{(p)}}{\vect{k}_q}$ is a wavevector-dependent second-rank tensor that is a functional involving the set of correlation functions $S_1^{(p)}, S_2^{(p)}, \ldots, S_n^{(p)}$ and products of the principal part of the dyadic Green's function $\fn{\tens{H}^{(q)}}{\vect{r}}$; see Sec.
-1 of \href{url}{Supplement 1}.
-The series expansion (\ref{eq:str-exp-main}) has four salient features.
-First, Eq. (\ref{eq:str-exp-main}) is derived from a spatially nonlocal averaged constitutive relation \cite{agranovich_spatial_2006,chebykin_Nonlocaleffectivemedium_2011, wang_achieving_2018}, resulting in an expansion that is valid from the long- to intermediate-wavelength regimes.
-Second, the representation (\ref{eq:str-exp-main}) exactly treats multiple scattering to all orders at a given incident wavevector $\vect{k}_q$ when the nonlocal homogenization theory is valid because the terms $\fn{\tens{\mathcal{A}}_n^{(p)}}{\vect{k}_q}$ for $n=2,\ldots$ in (\ref{eq:str-exp-main}) explicitly account for complete microstructural information (the infinite set of $S_2, S_3, \ldots$) to infinite order \cite{torquato_nonlocal_2021}; see Sec.
-1 of \href{url}{Supplement 1} for details.
+and $\fn{\tens{\mathcal{A}}_n^{(p)}}{\vect{k}_q}$ is a wave-vector-dependent second-rank tensor that is a functional involving the set of correlation functions $S_1^{(p)}, S_2^{(p)}, \ldots, S_n^{(p)}$ and products of the principal part of the dyadic Green's function $\fn{\tens{H}^{(q)}}{\vect{r}}$; see Section 1 of \href{url}{Supplement 1}.
+The series expansion [\eqref{eq:str-exp-main}] has four salient features.
+First, \eqref{eq:str-exp-main} is derived from a spatially nonlocal averaged constitutive relation \cite{agranovich_spatial_2006,chebykin_Nonlocaleffectivemedium_2011, wang_achieving_2018}, resulting in an expansion that is valid from the long- to intermediate-wavelength regimes.
+Second, \eqref{eq:str-exp-main} exactly treats multiple scattering to all orders at a given incident wave vector $\vect{k}_q$ when the nonlocal homogenization theory is valid because the terms $\fn{\tens{\mathcal{A}}_n^{(p)}}{\vect{k}_q}$ for $n=2,\ldots$ in \eqref{eq:str-exp-main} explicitly account for complete microstructural information (the infinite set of $S_2, S_3, \ldots$) to infinite order \cite{torquato_nonlocal_2021}; see Section 1 of \href{url}{Supplement 1} for details.
 Third, the choice of the shape of the infinitesimal exclusion region (i.e., $\tens{D}^{(q)}$) leads to a different expansion parameter $\tens{L}_p^{(q)}$ that determines the convergence properties.
 Thus, unlike standard multiple-scattering theories \cite{Sh95, Ts01,vynck_light_2021}, here one can naturally `tune' the general series expansion to obtain distinctly different approximations suited for certain classes of microstructures.
-Fourth, the left side of the series (\ref{eq:str-exp-main}) is a linear fractional transformation of $\fn{\tens{\varepsilon}_e}{\vect{k}_q}$ rather than $\fn{\tens{\varepsilon}_e}{\vect{k}_q}$ itself, which leads to the rapid convergence of the strong-contrast expansions so that its lower-order truncations approximate well higher-order functionals (i.e., multiple scattering) of the exact series to all orders in terms of lower-order diagrams \cite{torquato_nonlocal_2021}.
+Fourth, the left side of \eqref{eq:str-exp-main} is a linear fractional transformation of $\fn{\tens{\varepsilon}_e}{\vect{k}_q}$ rather than $\fn{\tens{\varepsilon}_e}{\vect{k}_q}$ itself, which leads to the rapid convergence of the strong-contrast expansions so that its lower-order truncations approximate well higher-order functionals (i.e., multiple scattering) of the exact series to all orders in terms of lower-order diagrams \cite{torquato_nonlocal_2021}.